 Other Topics To Keep You Entertained

 And now, for my customary self-promotion of my growing YouTube Channel.
 As you know, I’m always looking for new subscribers, so why not consider subscribing to my My Bonzer Channel.
 My most popular video, with over 20k views, is the funny golf video.
-Wouldn’t it be great if my funny cricketer joke became as popular?
+Wouldn’t it be great if the farmer’s daughter and his wife became as popular?